 We hope you will think of Greater Columbus Oral Surgery & Dental Implants when you or your child have been recommended for wisdom teeth removal.
-You will receive a consultation with Dr. Smith and discuss the customized treatment plan created just for you.
+You will receive a consultation with Dr. Smith or Dr. Stern and discuss the customized treatment plan created just for you.
 To make the cost of oral surgery as reasonable as possible for our patients, we accept many payment options and work with several insurance plans.
 We look forward to caring for you at Greater Columbus Oral Surgery.

 Wisdom Teeth Removal FAQ

 Impaction happens when a tooth is blocked or otherwise unable to grow into the correct position in the mouth.
 Impaction can cause pain, infection, and dental shifting.
 If you notice any of the following, you may have an impacted wisdom tooth:

 - Swelling, pain, or pressure at or near the back jaw

 - Chronic bad breath